Updated: Oct 23

 There are many ways in which grounding or not being grounded affects our health.
 I once had the privledge to witness and learn first hand from a world famous tai chi master of grounding, Master Jesse Tsao.
 At the event he demonstrated his ability to grow roots and not be pushed over when a whole slew of huge men from the audience tried to push him over and couldn't even when they all pushed together at the same time against this one man simply standing and rooting through his feet.
 Despite 10 large men pushing, shoving, huffing and puffing, struggling in their attempt to push him over, Master Tsao held his ground not by holding on to anything but just by connecting his own energy with that of the Earth.
 After all, who could knock over the Earth?

 After the demonstration of his master level skills, he discussed the importance of being able to ground ourselves not because we have to keep people from knocking us off our feet necessarily, but because grounding actually heals our organs.
 Master Tsao has a PhD in tai chi and is a 12th generation lineage holder who teaches that simply standing still, rooting down, arms held rounded out in front like holding a tree helps heal damaged organs by allowing energy to not only flow into and nourish the mindbody but also unwanted energy can flow out through the feet.
-An energy flow is created within the mindbody so that stagnation cannot settle within causing any number of health issues.
+An energy flow is created within the mindbody so that stagnation cannot settle in causing any number of health issues.
 So grounding is essentially about healing through contact with the flowing energy of our living home planet.

 To practice Embracing Tree or Holding Post as it's often called, simply stand with feet contacting the ground about shoulder width apart, knees bent slightly so they aren't locked, good posture, arms out in front of shoulders like hugging a big tree.
 Start with just 2 minutes of this still meditation at a time.
 Stand without moving, thinking about growing roots into the Earth and visualizing every detail of that.
 Add 30 seconds to the duration of the stillness each time so that with just a little practice you'll be in a standing grounding meditation for 10, 15 or even 20 minutes.
 It is a satisfying, healing and rewarding practice that I enjoy frequently myself.
 Grounding this way during my morning practice starts my day off on a firm foundation, rooted into the Earth; it has also helped me recover from a few brief but very stressful encounters.
 One of the best parts is there's no shipping and handling fees, just Stand, relax, breathe and focus on growing roots.